10 Telephone Etiquette Tips for Receptionists

 A consistent, professional greeting sets the tone for the call.
 Begin with a warm welcome, introduce yourself and the company, then offer assistance.
 For example, "Good morning, ABC Corp, this is [Your Name], how may I assist you today?"
 This immediately informs the caller they've reached the right place and that you're ready to help.

 Smiling while speaking on the phone might seem pointless, but it has a tangible impact on the tone of your voice.
-A smile can make your voice sound friendly, warm, and welcoming, which helps to establish a positive connection from the outset.
+Using a headset can help you maintain a relaxed posture and keep a natural smile, which makes your voice sound friendly, warm, and welcoming, helping to establish a positive connection from the outset.

 Reading more: